kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-01-create-workload.md

 The tutorial comes with a sample HttpBin service deployment and a sample Function.

-You can use it as a follow-up to the [Use a custom domain to expose a workload](./apix-01-own-domain.md) tutorial.

 ## Steps

 Follow these steps to deploy an instance of the HttpBin service or a sample Function.